Taoism > Articles

 The pattern of this conduct is determined on the basis of several key notions of Taoism, such as: wu-wei (translated nondoing), wu (emptiness), and fu (return).

 Each of these concepts traces specific ways of being and acting.
 Generally speaking they are the very core of the Taoism way of living.

 The religious Taoism consists in schools and disciplines which follow the ideal of health, longevity and immortality.
 Some of these schools are alchemical orientated.
 Others practice breathing exercises, sexual techniques or specific diet in order to attain their aim.

 Experts studying Taoism agree that these two branches - philosophical and religious - are not really separated as one might think.
-All along the Chinese spiritual history they mingle and influence each other to form new schools of thought and spiritual practice.
+All along the Chinese spiritual history they mingle and influence each other to form new schools of thought.